Thatoneguy1337/Blogspot-API/README.md

 "is_moderator": ["This field is required"],
 "city": ["This field is required."],
 "state": ["This field is required."],
-"street": ["This field is required."]
+"street": ["This field is required."],
 "number": ["This field is required."],
 "email": ["This field is required."],
 "password": ["This field is required."]